ballerkobe808/invest/README - INVESTING.md

 ### Online Banking Savings Accounts

 You can put your money in an online savings account and get 1.5-1.85% interest on your money.
 Be aware of minimum balances, maxiumum transactions per month, and transaction fees.

+### Credit Card Introductory Rate strategy

+Keep opening new Credit Cards for the sign up bonus, use it, then open another one with another sign up bonus.
+Biggest issue here is making sure that your credit score doesn't take a big hit, and managing the different accounts.
+You can net from 150-600 per new Credit Card open.
+Rinse and Repeat

 ### Stock Trading